TechPulse Daily | New vs. Used Cars: Pros & Cons for You and the Rise of Automated Driving

 Slower Depreciation

 Used cars have already undergone significant depreciation.
-While they’ll still lose value over time, the rate is much slower than that of a new car, meaning you won’t lose as much money if you decide to sell.
+While they’ll still lose value over time, the rate is much slower, which benefits resale.

 Lower Insurance Costs

-Since used cars are generally worth less, your insurance premiums will be lower.
-This can add up to substantial savings over time.
+Since used cars are generally worth less, insurance premiums are lower, saving you money over the long term.

 Cons of Buying a Used Car